MynahMarie/ws-github-api/README.md

-#### This is a fork from the original founders and coders repo, to use fetch instead of XHR requests in the solution
+#### This is a fork from m4v15's fork of the original founders and coders repo, to use fetch instead of XHR requests in the solution.

 # workshop-APIs